-(c) for the purpose of breeding any other variety, and, except where the provisions of section 29 (4) to (6) of this Act apply, any act referred to in section 29 (1) to (3) in respect of such other varieties.
+(c) for the purpose of breeding any other variety, and, except where the provisions of section 29 (4) - (6) of this Act apply, any act referred to in section 29 (1) - (3) in respect of such other varieties.

 (2) For the list of agricultural crops specified by the Minister, the breeder's right shall not extend to a farmer who, within reasonable limits and subject to the safeguarding of the legitimate interests of the holder of the breeder's right, uses for propagating purposes on his own holding, the product of the harvest which he has obtained by planting on his own holding, the protected variety or a variety referred to in section 29 (4) (a) or (b) of this Act.

-(3) The reasonable limits and the means of safeguarding the legitimate interest of the holder of the breeder's right shall be specified in the regulations made pursuant to this Act.
+(3) The reasonable limits and the means of safeguarding the legitimate interest of the holder of the breeder's right shall be specified in the regulations made under this Act.

-31. Exhaustion of the breeder’s right
+Exhaustion of the breeder’s right.

-(1) The breeder’s right shall not extend to an act concerning any material of the protected variety or of a variety covered by the provisions of section 29 (4) to (6) of this Act, which has been sold or otherwise marketed by the breeder or with his consent in Nigeria, or any material derived from the said material, unless the act involves-
+31. (1) The breeder’s right shall not extend to an act concerning any material of the protected variety or of a variety covered by the provisions of section 29 (4) - (6) of this Act, which has been sold or otherwise marketed by the breeder or with his consent in Nigeria, or any material derived from the said material, unless the act involves:

 (a) further propagation of the variety in question; or